castorini/rank_llm/README.md

 # RankLLM (WIP)

 We offer a suite of prompt decoders, albeit with a current focus on RankVicuna.
+Some of the code in this repository is borrowed from [RankGPT](https://github.com/sunnweiwei/RankGPT)!

 ## 📟 Instructions